SwissDataScienceCenter/renku/docs/developer/setup.rst

 Start minikube
 ^^^^^^^^^^^^^^
 Next we start minikube.
-Don't forget to specify the version with the `--kubernetes-version` flag to avoid incompatibilites with the most recent kubernetes versions.
+Don't forget to specify the version with the `--kubernetes-version` flag to avoid incompatibilities with the most recent kubernetes versions.

 **Tip**: For OS X users we recommend using the hyperkit vm driver by adding the